 Animal hoarding is a hidden problem in many cases.
 Animal hoarding is a common practice of many hoarders.
 Almost half of all hoarders end up hoarding animals at some juncture.
 Understanding the onset and progress or development of animal hoarding can assist in coming to a better understanding of the issue.

-What is Animal Hoarding?
+What Is Animal Hoarding?

 The Hoarding Animals Research Consortium defines animal hoarding as “having more than the typical number of companion animals” in a person’s custody.
 Because of the inappropriate number of animals, minimal standards of nutrition, sanitation, shelter, and veterinary care is not possible.
 The Consortium is aligned with the Human Society of the United States and focuses on the impact hoarding has on animals.

 The Mayo Clinic takes a different approach to defining animal hoarding, focusing on the mental health aspect of the condition.
-The medical center defines this phenomena as an excessive accumulation of animals coupled with a persistent inability to reduce their number.
+The medical center defines this phenomenon as an excessive accumulation of animals coupled with a persistent inability to reduce their number.

-Research into the Development of Animal Hoarding
+Research Into the Development of Animal Hoarding

 Although a considerable amount of research has been undertaking in regard to hoarding more generally, the focus on understanding the development of animal hoarding is in its early stages.
 With that said, there are some common factors associated with generalized hoarding and animal hoarding.
-Chief among then is a persistent, pervasive inability to part with items or animals in an individual’s possession.
+Chief among them is a persistent, pervasive inability to part with items or animals in an individual’s possession.

 Another shared reality between generalized hoarding and that associated with animals is the reality that this behavior results in a seriously negative impact on the health and wellbeing of the hoarder as the malady progresses.
 When it comes to animal hoarding, the progress of the condition also results in a seriously negative impact on the health and wellbeing of the animals as well.

 Understanding the state of research, and specific understanding of animal hoarding, there are some decently thought out theories, backed with at least some evidence, that explain the development of this type of hoarding behavior.
-These theories are backed with at least some concrete evidence that demonstrate that they underpin the onset and further development of animal hoarding.
+These theories are backed with at least some concrete evidence that demonstrates that they underpin the onset and further development of animal hoarding.

 One of the most broadly accepted theories associated with the onset and development of animal hoarding is based on the concept of the rescue hoarder.
-The beginnings of what develops into animal hoarding starts from an altruistic motivation.
+The beginnings of what develops into animal hoarding start from an altruistic motivation.
 An individual takes in one, or a reasonable number of, shelter animals or strays.

 The rescue hoarder holds a sincerely held belief that absent his or her efforts, these animals would not survive.
-This belief is firmly held even though the rescue hoarder is not able to provide appropriate care for these animals because of the shear number of them that accumulates.
+This belief is firmly held even though the rescue hoarder is not able to provide appropriate care for these animals because of the sheer number of them that accumulates.

 At the opposite end of the theoretical spectrum is what is accurately called the exploiter hoarder.
 This is an individual who brings animals into his or her home for his or her personal benefit.
 The exploiter hoarder has a lack of companionship and satisfaction with like.
 The person initially obtains a pet or two to fill an emotional void.
 (This in and of itself is not that uncommon.
 Moreover, getting a pet for companionship, loved, and support is an acceptable step, provided these animals are not exploited.)